ruchimk/rules-tool/README.md

     })
 }
 ```
+** Note: to see the complete functions, see code in listRulesRouter.js file**

 To get all rules that belong to an app, we use regex to match the line for client.
 The parentheses will capture the client name from the object.
 (It should be index 2 in the array on a match).
 ```javascript